connectome-neuprint/neuPrintExplorerPlugins/README.md

 ### Contributing a core plugin.

+Setup the plugins to rebuild when modified

+    % lerna bootstrap
+    % lerna exec npm link
+    % lerna link
+    % lerna exec --parallel -- npm run dev

+Make your changes.

+To test the new plugins in your local copy of neuPrintExplorer:

+    % cd neuPrintExplorer
+    % npm link @neuprint/queries @neuprint/views @neuprint/support

 Once you are happy that your plugin is working as intended, you can issue a [pull request](https://help.github.com/articles/about-pull-requests/) to have the plugin included